 Poor sanitation conditions can lead to hefty fines from health authorities, the forced halt of production and even recall of produced goods.
 This means not only wasted labour hours and sunk costs but also additional expenses to ratify the problems and make up for lost production time and quantity.

 Managing ice formation is also a costly and time-consuming task which will draw away resources and personnel from your main operational activities.
-And employee health issues, stemming from poor working conditions, lead to less effective and satisfied labourers and ultimately a lower production output and quality.
+Employee health issues, stemming from poor working conditions, lead to less effective and satisfied labourers and ultimately a lower production output and quality.

 All of this is counterproductive to reaching your optimal production results and can heavily impair production processes in the long run.
-If condensation related problems occur, especially within hygiene, it takes a high expenditure to fix the issues once the damage is already done.
-By being proactive and eliminating the risk of condensation occurring in the first place you can save yourself and your employees a lot of time in the management and costs in the remediation of condensation related problems.
+If humidity-related problems occur, especially within hygiene, it takes a high expenditure to fix the issues once the damage is already done.
+By being proactive and eliminating the risk of condensation occurring in the first place you can save yourself and your employees a lot of time in the management and costs in the remediation of humidity-related problems.

-To get rid of condensation related problems, you need to eliminate condensation all together by removing excess moisture from the air and thereby obtain very low relative humidity levels.
-As you cannot simply increase temperatures or clean more frequently to do so, the most effective alternative to remove moisture is with a dehumidifier.
-However, the most efficient way to do so is with an adsorption dehumidifier, which is more reliable and consistent in maintaining the exact relative humidity levels that you need for your food production.
+To get rid of humidity-related problems, you need to eliminate condensation by removing excess moisture from the air and thereby obtain very low relative humidity levels.
+As you cannot simply increase temperatures or clean more frequently to do so, the most effective alternative to removing moisture is with a dehumidifier.
+The most efficient way to do so is with an adsorption dehumidifier, which is more reliable and consistent in maintaining the exact relative humidity levels that you need for your food production.

 By offering a customisable model that can easily adapt to your production needs and be incorporated into existing energy systems, by, for example, repurposing waste heat from elsewhere in your facility as an energy source, our adsorption dehumidifier integrates into your production with a very low environmental impact.
-On top of that, our innovative three rotor models generally draw much of their required energy from low exergy, and therefore cheaper sources, like solar panels or other low-cost thermal inputs which substantially reduces energy costs.
-The set up also allows our dehumidifiers to be more efficient with regards to how much of that energy they need to create the desired effect, which bodes well for your overall energy consumption.
+On top of that, our innovative three-rotor models generally draw much of their required energy from low exergy, and therefore cheaper sources, like solar panels or other low-cost thermal inputs which substantially reduces energy costs.
+The setup also allows our dehumidifiers to be more efficient concerning how much of that energy they need to create the desired effect, which bodes well for your overall energy consumption.

 The exact dry-air solution needed for food production varies from business to business depending on facility size and location and specific conditions like production volume, prevalent temperature and desired humidity loads (how much humidity needs to be removed).
 Additionally, the exact relative humidity levels that are right for your production need to be determined.

-Cotes prides itself on finding tailor-made dry-air solutions in collaboration with our clients across multiple industries, from food and beverage production to technically engineered wind turbines.
-The sometimes meticulous conditions that need to be met put a lot of stress on our clients that we aim to alleviate by finding ways to safeguard those conditions through innovative and reliable solutions.
+Cotes prides itself on finding tailor-made dry-air solutions in collaboration with our partners across multiple industries, from food and beverage production to technically engineered wind turbines.
+The sometimes meticulous conditions that need to be met put a lot of stress on our clients and we aim to alleviate them by finding ways to safeguard those conditions through innovative and reliable solutions.

 Over many years and thanks to our own highly trained technical professionals in the area of dehumidification, we have acquired the experience and confidence necessary to provide all our clients with a sustainable, cost-sensitive and customised solution that brings them closer to reaching their optimal production output.